-7.7 Leases, Licences and Other Estates
+7.7 Leases Licences and Other Estates

-This Plan of Management expressly authorises the issue of Leases, Licences and other Estates over the areas of the Major Dooley Library categorized as Park, provided that:
+This plan of management expressly authorises the issue of Leases, Licences and other Estates over the area of the Leeton Racecourse categorized as Sportsground, provided that:

-- the purpose is consistent with the reserve purpose of the land. - the purpose is consistent with the core objectives for the category of the land. - the lease, licence or other estate is granted and notified in accordance with the provisions of the Local Government Act 1993 or the Local Government Regulations 2005; or - the lease, licence or other estate is for a permitted purpose listed in the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate and the provisions of the lease, licence or other estate can be validated by the provisions of the Native Title Act 1993. - the land is not subject to a claim under the Aboriginal Land Rights Act 1983.

-• the issue of the lease, licence or other estate will not materially harm the use of the land for any of the purposes for which it was dedicated or reserved.
+- the purpose is consistent with the reserve purpose of the land. - the purpose is consistent with the core objectives for the category of the land. - the lease, licence or other estate is for a permitted purpose listed in the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate and the provisions of the lease, licence or other estate can be validated by the provisions of the Native Title Act 1993. - the land is not subject to a claim under the Aboriginal Land Rights Act 1983. - the lease, licence or other estate is granted and notified in accordance with the provisions of the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate will not materially harm the use of the land for any of the purposes for which it was dedicated or reserved.